tsoj/Nalwald/README.md

 I began writing chess programs pretty much immediately after my first "Hello world!" in 2016.
 My first big project was *jht-chess*, a chess playing program with a console GUI for Linux.
 I used C++ but it looked more like messy C. Looking back I would say that it is hard to write worse spaghetti code than I did then, but it played good enough chess to win against amateur players.
 Since then, I wrote numerous chess engines, most in C++ (*jht-chess*, *zebra-chess*, *jht-chess 2*, *squared-chess*, and *Googleplex Starthinker*) but also one in Rust (*Hactar*) and now in Nim as well.
 While my first chess engine could barely beat me (and I am not a very good chess player, and was much less so in 2016), today Nalwald would beat Magnus Carlsen almost every time.

-On this journey from an at best mediocre chess program to a chess engine that can win against the best human players, the chessprogramming.org wiki and the talkchess.com forum have been a great source of information and motivation.
+On this journey from an at best mediocre chess program to a chess engine that can win against the best human players, the [chessprogramming.org](https://www.chessprogramming.org/Main_Page) wiki, the [talkchess.com](https://talkchess.com/forum3/index.php) forum, and the [Engine Programming Discord server](https://discord.com/invite/F6W6mMsTGN) have been a great source of information and motivation.
 At the beginning, the Wikipedia article "Schachprogramm" was really helpful, too.

 Some noteworthy features of Nalwald:
 - **Piece-relative PSTs** are piece square tables that are different depending on which square another piece is.
 They are added together for all pieces of all piece types.